egamboa/acf-sample/README.md

 This is a Wordpress site source files, containing a SQL backup, the presentation used for the meet-up and all uploaded data to make the example work.

+You can find the presentation in the Assets folder for reference.

 ##Requirements

 Here is a detail list of the technical requirements to run this project in a local environment.